1996 US Open – Women's singles

 Defending champion Steffi Graf defeated Monica Seles in a rematch of the previous year's final, 7–5, 6–4 to win the women's singles tennis title at the 1996 US Open.
+It was her fifth US Open title and 21st major singles title overall.
 Graf did not lose a set during the tournament.

-This was the final major appearance for 1990 champion Gabriela Sabatini.
-It was also the final major singles appearance for 15-time major quarterfinalist and former world No. 4 Zina Garrison.
+This marked the final major appearance of 1990 champion Gabriela Sabatini.
+It was also the final major singles appearance of 15-time major quarterfinalist and former world No. 4 Zina Garrison.

 Seeds

 The seeded players are listed below.
 Steffi Graf is the champion; others show the round in which they were eliminated.

 Chanda Rubin pulled out before the tournament began and her position in the draw was taken over by seventeenth-seeded Karina Habšudová, Rubin was replaced by lucky loser Annabel Ellwood; Mary Joe Fernández, who withdrew on the first day of the tournament, was replaced by lucky loser Tina Križan.